-• The Clarborough Primary School SEN Policy;

-- A copy of the full SEN Register or alternative school documents used for tracking cohorts; - Guidance on identification in the Code of Practice (SEN Support and pupils with Education, Health and Care Plans); - Information on individual pupils' special educational needs, including action plans, targets set and copies of their ISP's or alternative records of targets set/outcome monitoring; - Practical advice, teaching strategies, and information about types of special educational needs and disabilities; - Information on the staff IT system on individual pupils and their special needs and requirements (if applicable); - Information on current legislation and SEN provision on staffroom notice boards and on the school network; - Information available through Nottinghamshire's SEND Local Offer.
+- The Clarborough Primary School SEN Policy; - A copy of the full SEN Register or alternative school documents used for tracking cohorts; - Bsquared (An online platform that tracks small steps of progress) - Guidance on identification in the Code of Practice (SEN Support and pupils with Education, Health and Care Plans); - Information on individual pupils' special educational needs, including action plans, targets set and copies of their ISP's or alternative records of targets set/outcome monitoring; - Practical advice, teaching strategies, and information about types of special educational needs and disabilities; - Information on the staff IT system on individual pupils and their special needs and requirements (if applicable); - Information on current legislation and SEN provision on staffroom notice boards and on the school network; - Information available through Nottinghamshire's SEND Local Offer.

 Information is made accessible to teaching staff and parents (in a clear summary version) in order to aid the effective co-ordination of the school's SEN provision.
 In this way, every staff member will have complete and up-to-date information about all pupils with special needs and their requirements which will enable them to provide for the individual needs of all pupils.
+'SEND in a nutshell' is also created annually by SENCO and shared with staff and SEN governor to show an overview of SEND at Clarborough Primary School including information about attendance, exclusions, EHCP's, strengths, areas for development and pupil feedback.